markbuffington/adopt-user-as-jamf-management-account/README.md

 # adopt-user-as-jamf-management-account

+## At JNUC, will have last bits with screenshots that were in presentation added to this tonight... <3 Mark

 ## Background:

 In certain Automated Device Enrollment workflows of Macs with Jamf Pro, an IT admin may be required to create a local administrator account as part of their PreStage Enrollment.
 This account, also referred to as a "Managed Administrator" by Apple, is required to be created in order to either make the user created by the macOS Setup Assistant a Standard user, or when skipping user account creation completely in the Setup Assistant.
 (Note: This account should not be confused with the "Jamf Management Account," which is an account that can be created by the Jamf management framework after MDM enrollment completes.